NobUwU/NobUwU/README.md

 ## A Bit About Me 💻

-Hiya, my name is Nobu I am a 17-year-old male that resides in Midwest America and I admire coding!
+Hiya, my name is Nobu I am a dweeb that resides in Midwest America and I admire coding!

 Ever since I have been a small child I have perpetually enjoyed breaking apart problems and constructing solutions hence I found my passion in using code to solve problems and making arbitrary projects for fun.